JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

 * The Implementor has tons of work to do even before the specification exists.

 ### The Second-System Effect
+At some point in every software project comes a time in which a second system must be considered.
+In these cases, extreme caution must be made.
+Oftentimes additional function, extrapolation of function, and over-design are the issues the architect must battle.
+Another common issue is matching functionality correctly.
+It often happens that the second system omits some functionality that the first system had.

+On top of these factors friction between the architect and the implementors can come up.
+The architect needs to remember that it is the implementor's job to deal with implementation.
+While this is true for some cases the architect must be ready to suggest a way to implement his design.

+In general, the best practice is to have an architect who is experienced with second systems working on the second system.
+These architects should be able to spot the pitfalls before it is too late.

+#### Original notes
 * When a cost is too high the software architect has two options
     1. Cut the design
     2. challenge the estimate by suggesting cheaper impelementations.